icinganalysis/icinganalysis.github.io/content/outsourcing.md

 At least it got the dates for NACA correct.

 I hope that my typical post is at least a little better than this.
+See ["Engine Exhaust Heat"]({filename}engine exhaust heat.md) for a review that a human wrote for comparison.